Teenage pregnancy cases in the Philippines continue to soar.

 "Teenage pregnancy perpetuates the cycle of poverty and inequality, as it negatively impacts the lives of young parents and their children, and forces a majority of teenage parents to abandon their education.”

 We still have a long way to go in embracing a liberal mindset toward sex as a country.
 But it’s high time to accept that young people having sex is a reality.
 The Department of Health can consider pleasure-based information campaigns to promote smart reproductive health choices, especially since we’ll be talking mostly to youth.

 It’s no secret that women bear the brunt of the political discourse on birth control and family planning.
-If we started giving them the opportunity and means to make informed decisions about their bodies themselves, the statistics would certainly look different today.
+If we start giving them the opportunity and means to make informed decisions about their bodies themselves, the statistics would certainly look different today.